CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 The type 4 technique `is used when a group of attributes in a dimension rapidly changes and is split off to a mini-dimension`.
 This situation is sometimes called a rapidly changing monster dimension.
 Frequently used attributes in multimillion-row dimension tables are mini-dimension design candidates, even if they don’t frequently change.
 The type 4 mini-dimension requires its own unique primary key; the primary keys of both the base dimension and mini-dimension are captured in the associated fact tables.

 ### Type 5 or Add Mini-Dimension and Type 1 Outrigger
 The type 5 technique `is used to accurately preserve historical attribute values, plus report historical facts according to current attribute values.
 Type 5 builds on the type 4 mini-dimension by also embedding a current type 1 reference to the mini-dimension in the base dimension`.
 This enables the currently-assigned mini-dimension attributes to be accessed along with the others in the base dimension without linking through a fact table.
 Logically, you’d represent the base dimension and mini-dimension outrigger as a single table in the presentation area.
-The ETL team must overwrite this type 1 mini-dimension reference whenever the current mini-dimension assignment changes
+The ETL team must overwrite this type 1 mini-dimension reference whenever the current mini-dimension assignment changes.

+### Type 6 or Add Type 1 Attributes to Type 2 Dimension
+`type 6 delivers both historical and current dimension attribute values`.
+Type 6 builds on the type 2 technique by also embedding current type 1 versions of the same attributes in the dimension row so that fact rows can be filtered or grouped by either the type 2 attribute value in effect when the measurement occurred or the attribute’s current value.
+In this case, the type 1 attribute is systematically overwritten on all rows associated with a particular durable key whenever the attribute is updated.